ubc-tuehoang/META-AI-with-LLAMA3-from-Codespaces/README.md

 - Strive for excellence
 - Explore together & unlock the world's knowledge

-## Launching META AI with LLAMA3 from Codespaces.
+## Stateless / No State Retention

-<ins>Stateless / No State Retention:</ins> The system does not retain any information about past interactions or events.
-Each request from a client is treated as an independent and unrelated request or prompt.
+_The system does not retain any information about past interactions or events.
+Each request from a client is treated as an independent and unrelated request or prompt._

 ![alt text](image-8.png)